tyarchy/weather/README.md

 ###  Some Weather is a search website that can give you some weather stats for a given city.

 ## Usage and Applications
 ### This app can help know what is happening outside for almost any city.
+If you need to know some weather for a city you are in you can get some information.

 <p>&nbsp;</p>